SebaGGu619/kinectRoboticArm/README.md

 3. Run pyFirmata on the arduino and connect the arduino to the computer.
 4. Connect the kinect to the computer using a usb adaptor.
 (It has to be the XBox 360 kinect, not the XBox One version)
 5. Install all the python script dependencies.
+6. You will need to source a caffemodel for the hand pose detection.
+A simple google search will be enough to find a good model.
-6. Run the python script.
+7. Run the python script.
-7. Enjoy the robotic action!
+8. Enjoy the robotic action!

 # Code might not work on the first try, some thinkering is required to get this to work.